Chemical bonding refers to the formation of bonds by the forces that hold atoms together to make molecules or compounds.

-Similarly, there is covalent bonding in hydrogen chloride because electrons are shared while in ionic bonding, electrons are not shared but they are transferred.
+Similarly, there is covalent bonding in hydrogen chloride because electrons are shared while in ionic bonding, electrons are not shared but are transferred.

 These are some chemical bonding questions.
 However, there are some important concepts in this topic which you should know as well.
 So, let’s discuss them.